 - A Hagane body for strong performance in preventing tilting and warping despite an incredibly lightweight body for its size

-Before we end this article, let’s take a look at some of the features that make some of these reels the best reels at this price range, and why those features are so important to saltwater fisherman, so you can choose the best reel for your needs.
+Before we end this article, let’s take a look at some of the features that make some of these reels the best reels at this price range and why those features are so important to saltwater fishermen so you can choose the best reel for your needs.

 Spinning or Casting

-In most cases spinning reels or casting reels are just preference by anglers, but one style of reel might be better in some cases.
+In most cases spinning reels or casting reels are just preferences by anglers, but one style of reel might be better in some cases.

-Spinning reels are great or surf fishing or anytime you want to make extremely long casts.
+Spinning reels are great for surf fishing, or anytime you want to make extremely long casts.

 Ball bearings are what give you the smooth retrieval of your lures and also help in creating a smooth drag when fighting a fish, to a certain extent.

-Some reels feature more bearing than others, some reels don’t need many bearings, depending on what that reel was designed to do.
+Some reels feature more bearings than others, and some reels don’t need many bearings, depending on what that reel was designed to do.

-Bearing being corrosion resistant are very important in saltwater fishing, corroded ball bearings will lead to rough retrieval and ultimately failure, be sure to keep them well greased and free of sand or other debris.
+Bearing being corrosion resistant is very important in saltwater fishing; corroded ball bearings will lead to rough retrieval and, ultimately, failure; be sure to keep them well-greased and free of sand or other debris.